Jazz select Duke F/C Kyle Filipowski in 2nd round of 2024 NBA Draft | Gephardt Daily

 40. Portland Trail Blazers: Osasere Ighodaro, C, Marquette

-42. Charlotte Hornets
+42. Charlotte Hornets: KJ Simpson, G, Colorado

-45. Sacramento Kings
+45. Sacramento Kings: Jamal Shead, G, Houston

-48. San Antonio Spurs
+48. San Antonio Spurs: Harrison Ingram, F, North Carolina

+51. New York Knicks (from Washington): Melvin Ajinca, F, Saint-Quentin Basketball (France)

-52. Golden State Warriors
+52. Golden State Warriors: Quinten Post, C, Boston College